QuantGen/BEDMatrix/README.md

 Example
 -------

-This example uses a very simple BED file that is bundled with this R package.
-It was generated from the PLINK files in the [`inst/extdata` folder](https://github.com/QuantGen/BEDMatrix/tree/master/inst/extdata) using `plink --file example --make-bed --out example`.
+This example uses a dummy BED file that is bundled with this R package.
+It was generated using `plink --dummy 500 1000 0.02 acgt --seed 4711 --out example` with PLINK 1.90 beta 3.452.

 To get the path to the example BED file (`system.file` finds the full file names of files in packages and is only used to find the example data):